zhangster12/Obsidian-BJJ-Notes/Guard Passes/Knee Cut.md

 # Keys
 The <u>Knee Cut</u>, seemingly simple, has multiple moving parts and small details.
 ## Posture
 The passer should maintain a low posture to pressure the guard player as much as possible.

+Lucas Lepri is upright, because he has beaten the knee shield.
 ## Hand Position
 - Lucas Lepri grabs onto the same side lapel and pulls it towards him (gi).
 - The passer can place their hand on the rib (no-gi).
 The passer can then bring their shoulder to their hand, then underhook to block the knee shield.